-The Office of the Secretary and Vice President for Student Life invites applications for Student Grants for Diversity, Equity, Inclusion, and Belonging throughout the academic year.
-All Yale University students and student organizations may apply for funding for a program, event, or speaker that promotes a sense of belonging and community at Yale by:
+Under Belonging at Yale, the Office of the Secretary and Vice President for University Life invites applications for Student Grants for Diversity, Equity, Inclusion, and Belonging.
+All Yale students and registered student organizations may apply for funding for a program, event, or speaker that promotes a sense of belonging and community at Yale by:

 - educating about challenges to inclusion on our campus and in society;